Surgery at Bangui’s Complexe Pédiatrique

 Over 44,000 children seen in 2017.

-The Complexe Pédiatrique of Bangui is co-funded by the Italian Agency for Cooperation and Development.
+The Complexe Pédiatrique of Bangui is co-funded by the Italian Agency for Development Cooperation

-Activities: War and emergency surgery, Paediatrics, Paediatric A&E
+Activities: War and Emergency Surgery, Pediatrics, Pediatric A&E

 Bed Capacity: 100